425-296-6271 ext. 101 lisa@lisaellislaw.com

 Long-term Care Planning

-Long-term care encompasses health care provided at home, in an assisted living facility, or a nursing home.
-While you may not currently need long-term care, it’s crucial to plan for your estate, finances, and future health care needs if you ever do need it.
-Long-term care in all settings, can be very expensive, and many are surprised to learn that Medicare does not cover complete long-term care.
+While you may not currently need long-term care, it is important to plan for your estate, finances, and future health care needs if you ever do need it.
+Long-term care in all settings can be very expensive, and many are surprised to learn that Medicare does not cover complete long-term care.
 Planning ahead is particularly important for individuals with Alzheimer’s disease and other dementias.

 Medicaid, a joint state and federal program, is one way to pay for long-term care.
 To qualify for Medicaid, an individual must be unable to perform one or more activities of daily living or have a diagnosis of a serious cognitive impairment, such as Alzheimer’s disease.
 Additionally, the individual must meet strict income and resource requirements.